Faculty and Professional Staff Working on Latin America and the Caribbean

 Alberto Saal Associate Professor of Earth, Environmental and Planetary Sciences.
 Specializations: Continents, crustal rock, lunar magma, ocean islands, volcanic rock.

 José Amor y Vázquez Professor Emeritus of Hispanic Studies.
 Specializations: Latin American Literature.

-Michelle Clayton Associate Professor Hispanic Studies, Comparative Literature.
-Specializations: modern and contemporary Latin American and European writing and film, avant-garde aesthetics and poetry, dance, art history, and media studies.
+Michelle Clayton Associate Professor Hispanic Studies and Comparative Literature.
+Specializations: Modern and contemporary Latin American and European writing and film, avant-garde aesthetics and poetry, dance, art history, and media studies.

-Aldo Mazzucchelli Assistant Professor in Hispanic Studies.
-Specialization: 19th & 20th-century Latin American literature; Uruguay.
+Aldo Mazzucchelli Adjunct Assistant Professor of Hispanic Studies.
+Specializations: Latin American literature in the 19th-20th centuries.

 Julio Ortega Professor of Hispanic Studies.
-Specializations: Contemporary Latin American novel and poetry; Theory of Latin American literature, especially Mexico and Andes.
+Specializations: Contemporary Latin American novel and poetry, theory of Latin American literature, especially Mexico and the Andes.